Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in

 \section{Conclusion and outlook}

-We proposed a new inference method called \emph{Bayesian multi-fidelity inverse analysis (BMFIA)} to efficiently solve high-dimensional Bayesian inverse problems in combination with computationally expensive, non-differentiable nonlinear multi-physics models.
+We proposed a new inference method called \emph{Bayesian multi-fidelity inverse analysis (BMFIA)} to efficiently solve high-dimensional BIPs in combination with computationally expensive, non-differentiable nonlinear multi-physics models.
 Non-differentiable (legacy) codes are widespread in engineering, biomechanics, or applied physics.
 These codes often implement complex, large-scale, nonlinear coupled physical systems that have organically evolved and matured over extensive temporal spans.
-Solving Bayesian inverse problems with such code frameworks involves two significant challenges that we address with \emph{BMFIA}.
-First, a high-fidelity (HF) simulation run is computationally expensive, which limits the feasible number of likelihood evaluations.
-Second, the solution of a \emph{high-dimensional} (spatial) Bayesian inverse problem relies on model gradients \wrt the input parameters $\bx$ to approximate the posterior in a reasonable time.
+Solving BIPs with such code frameworks involves two significant challenges that we address with \emph{BMFIA}.
+First, an HF simulation run is computationally expensive, which limits the feasible number of likelihood evaluations.
+Second, the solution of a \emph{high-dimensional} (spatial) BIP relies on model gradients \wrt the input parameters $\bx$ to approximate the posterior in a reasonable time.
 Such gradients are generally not provided by legacy codes.
-Mostly, retrospective automated differentiation is not an option due to the complexity of existing codes and the unfeasible amount of necessary code restructuring.
+Mostly, retrospective automated differentiation is not an option due to the complexity of existing codes and the infeasible amount of necessary code restructuring.
 Furthermore, adjoint-based model gradients \wrt input parameters are usually nonexistent or non-trivial when implementing coupled physics problems.
 Finite differences or surrogate-based approaches underlie the curse of dimensionality and are hence also prohibitive.